Leicester North services

-In 2011, the local area was being developed with housing which has open access to the service area providing hope that it may develop to also serve the local community.
+In 2011, the surrounding area was developed with housing.
+This has open access to the service area providing hope that it may develop to also serve the local community.

 It was built by Extra in a location that would allow them to expand with much less investment than their usual motorway sites.
 When Extra's parent company Swayfields fell into administration, these services passed to their creditors Lloyds TSB, who subsequently sold this liability to Deutsche Postbank.
 They contracted their management to Quadrant Estates, who would be responsible for marketing the outlets.

 |none on A46|